tp0ns/minishell/README.md

 # minishell-42
 tp0ns/gsmets - 42 school - group project

-# /!\ WIP - This project is under construction

 # Description
 The existence of shells is linked to the very existence of IT.
 At the time, all coders agreed that communicating with a computer